 What is a Certificate of Competency?

-This is internationally recognised and your licence to practice.
+This is internationally recognized and your licence to practice.
 It allows you to keep watch on board a merchant ship so is extremely valuable.
-It’s sometimes called your ‘ticket’
+It’s sometimes called your ‘ticket.’

 What happens if I join as an Able Bodied Seaman and then decide I want to be an Officer?